JSheen98/social-network-api/README.md

 ## 📸 Assets:

-The following images represent the website's appearance:
+The following video represents the website's functionality:

 ![] ()

-## Code Resources:
+## 📖 Code Resources:

 * Used class repo mini project to help with file structure, config, server setup, referenced for function creation
 * Mongoose documentation on Model structure and specific attributes: (trim, unique, maxLength, virtuals etc)
 * Stack Overflow to find email validation function for User model (https://stackoverflow.com/questions/18022365/mongoose-validate-email-syntax)
+* Stack Overflow to figure out best way to format dates (ended up using moment npm package) (https://stackoverflow.com/questions/7443142/how-do-i-format-dates-from-mongoose-in-node-js)
+* Moment documentation for exact date formatting
 * AskBCS for help on the thoughts post request and linking it to the User who created it